 Helga Fassbinder is an Urban planner, political scientist, writer, professor emeritus of the University of Technology Eindhoven, The Netherlands, former chairperson of the TUE Institute of Urban Renewal and Urban Management, professor emeritus of the University of Technology Hamburg-Harburg, Germany, former Head of the TUHH Institute of Urban Planning and Development.
-Since 2006 she is member and vice chairperson of the Technische Advies Commissie Hoofdgroenstructuur (a committee for the protection of green zones) of the City of Amsterdam.
+Until 2014 she has been member and vice chairperson of the Technische Advies Commissie Hoofdgroenstructuur (a committee for the protection of green zones) of the City of Amsterdam.

 After the fall of the Berlin wall, being invited to present ideas for the further development of Berlin, she suggested a broad public forum with representatives of the various social layers of the city, initiated and organized together with Senator Volker Hassemer the Stadtforum Berlin.
 Fassbinder was a member of the board of the Stadtforum from 1990-1996.